Spazcool/employee-tracker/README.md

 # CLI Employee Tracker
 A CLI app to build & manage teams of employees.
-The application prompts the user for information about the various employees, their roles and departments; querying a MySQL database This app runs in a Node environment and leverages the Inquirer & MySQL packages.
+The application prompts the user for information about the various employees, their roles and departments; querying a MySQL database & ultimately inserting or updating the relevant item.
+This app runs in a Node environment and leverages the Inquirer & MySQL packages.

 <p align="center">
    <img width="60%" height="350vh" src="./Assets/desktop.gif"/>